Things To Do: Attractions & Adventures

 The Ironwood Theatre was incorporated in 1988 as an independent, non-profit cultural organization.
-The building is leased from the City of Ironwood.
-The Ironwood Theatre is a volunteer based organization with an 11 member Board of Directors, one full-time and one part-time staff, 15 regular volunteer staff members and more than 100 individual event staff members, all of whom donate their time and skills because they believe in, and love the theatre.
+The Ironwood Theatre is a volunteer based organization with an eight Board of Directors, one part-time staff, and more than 100 individual volunteers, all of whom donate their time and skills because they believe in, and love the theatre.

 The Ironwood Theatre was built as a vaudeville & silent movie palace in 1928 under the direction of Architect Albert Nelson at a cost of $160,000 (equivalent of approximately $2,000,000 today).
 Under the leadership of A.L.
 Pikar, the theatre became the center of entertainment in the Ironwood area.
 The Hollywood Golden Age of the 30s, 40s and 50s followed the Great Depression and the theatre flourished during these decades.